Skip to main content

 namestringNoNew display name for the dimension

-groupsarrayNoChannel definitions, evaluated in order.
-Each group has a name and filter (same format as run_report filters)
+groupsarrayNoGroup definitions, evaluated in order.
+Each group has a name and filter (same boolean AST as run_report filters).
+Use query_filter_option_values to discover exact values

 session_idstringYesSession ID returned by analyze_request